 Transcripts are not issued for students during the period of time in which grades are being recorded.
 Transcripts of student grades are issued to inquiring employers and agencies if a student notifies the dean of Admissions and Records and Registrar in writing, authorizing the distribution of the transcript.

-Official transcripts are not issued directly to students or to alumni.
+Official transcripts are issued directly to students or to alumni in a sealed envelope.